FrancoRamirezz/API-Intro/README.md

 ## DiscordJs or Discordpy  🫡
 Discordjs is a library that serves as a wrapper for all of Discord functionality
 ## Tokens and API
-The discord token can be found here
+The discord token can be found on the developer portal.
+T